theflyingrahul/semantic_uncertainty/README.md

      - Flash Attention is a little stupid.
 Sometimes it works, sometimes it doesn't!
 Especially on Lyra.
 Need to debug this further.
 - Some blocks to accommodate CECI Lyra HPCC (like $GLOBALSCRATCH) will be present: need to refactor this and add it as a command-line argument.
 - Second GPU implementation is incomplete/not-verified for Gemma models since moved to Lyra.
+- We have overridden attention implementation to eager for Gemma 3.
+Flash Attention seems to be problematic in Gemma.

+## Some observations
+- Redo llm check keeps appearing on the fine-tuned variant of Llama and Mistral.
+- Inferencing is 6-10x slower on the fine-tuned models.
+Why?
+How do we speed up?

 ## TODOs
 - Document the added model and dataset support.